dobodu/ICM20948_DMP_Micropython/README.md

 - Handles DMP (Digital Motion Processor) to output sensors but also fusion quaternions.

+<p align="left">This library was build to work with PSRAM extended devices</p>

+- So you need a bit more RAM than basic devices in order to load the DMP firmware

+- However, thank to philippebourcier (ISSUE 5) who made it possible to load "bank per bank" it's no more a problem

 ## Greetings first

 A spécial thanks to Paul CLARK from Sparkfun, his C/C++ Arduino library was a real inspiration to gain the full micropython library working.